 10. Break the Mold!

 Since your website says a lot about you or your company, it’s important to let it speak with your voice.
-All these tips are important but they can create a minimalistic, clean, and ultimately generic web design if the voice of the company isn’t being used.
+All these design tips are important but they can create a minimalistic, clean, and ultimately generic web design if the voice of the company isn’t being used.
 In short, speak precisely, speak eloquently, and speak with your own voice.